LukaFontanilla/looker-embed-saas/Backend-Node/README.md

 # Embed Reference - Node Backend

-This application is the backend / server component supporting the [reference implementation library](../README.md) of examples for building Embedded [Looker](https://www.looker.com) Solutions.
+This application is the backend / server component supporting the [Looker Embed Template](../README.md) of examples for building Embedded [Looker](https://www.looker.com) Solutions.

 This [Node](https://nodejs.org) application uses the [Looker API](https://docs.looker.com/reference/api-and-integration) to provide embed urls to the user-facing React [application](../Frontend/).